Delta One to feature new customer amenity kits from Italian luxury brand Missoni | Ghana News Agency

-Accra, June 21, GNA – Travellers on Delta One, one of Delta Air Line’s numerous flights, will have an enhanced experience as the company forms a new partnership with Italian luxury fashion brand, Missoni.
+Accra, June 22, GNA – Travelers on Delta One, one of Delta Air Line’s numerous flights, will have an enhanced experience as the company forms a new partnership with Italian luxury fashion brand, Missoni.

 The Missoni-branded kits, according to the company, will include skin care products, a bamboo toothbrush and toothpaste, an eye mask, ear plugs, socks and a pen, a press release issued to the Ghana News Agency by the Kingdom Concepts (KCC), said in Accra.